Poppo II, Margrave of Carniola

 Poppo II (died 1098), Count of Weimar-Orlamünde, was margrave of Carniola from 1070 and of Istria from 1096 to his death.

 Life

-Poppo was the son of Margrave Ulric I of Carniola, whom he succeeded upon his death in 1070.
-His mother Sophia was a daughter of King Béla I of Hungary.
-He was thus of royal blood.
+Poppo was the son of Margrave Ulric I of Carniola and Sophia of Hungary, daughter of King Béla I of Hungary.
+He succeeded his father upon his death in 1070.

-He married Richgard (lt: Richardis), daughter of Count Engelbert of Sponheim (de), who governed Istria until his death on 1 April 1096.
+Poppo married Richgard (lt: Richardis), daughter of Count Engelbert I, Margrave of Istria, who governed Istria until his death on 1 April 1096.
 According to the 1170 Historia Welforum chronicle, Poppo and Richgard had two daughters: